svlada/springboot-security-jwt/etc/blog.md

 JwtAuthenticationProvider has the following responsibilities:

-1. Verifying Access token signature
+1. Verify the access token's signature
 2. Extract identity and authorization claims from Access token and use them to create UserContext
 3. If Access token is malformed, expired or simply if token is not signed with the appropriate signing key Authentication exception will be thrown